 Infections caused by this pathogen are often difficult to treat due to multiple drug resistance and sometimes, more advanced antibiotic drug regimens are required leading to numerous side effects.
-In fact, over the past few years, P.aeruginosa has shown increasing resistance to many antimicrobial drugs, including Carbapenems and $\beta$ -lactam antibiotics that are widely used in clinical practice [13].
+In fact, over the past few years, P. aeruginosa has shown increasing resistance to many antimicrobial drugs, including Carbapenems and β -lactam antibiotics that are widely used in clinical practice [13].
 Moreover, not only prophylactic treatments such as mouthwashes do not sufficiently reduce the bacterial load in the mouth and larynx but also they cannot prevent aspiration pneumonia in at-risk patients, especially in cases with underlying pathologies such as blood malignancies [14].
+Therefore, oral examination is still necessary to improve treatment strategies, especially for patients with hematologic malignancies.

-Therefore, oral examination is Previous studies have shown an increase in P. aeruginosa resistance to routine antibiotics [10,15-17], especially Penicillin [15].
-Ten-year cross sectional studies have also shown an increase in resistance to antibiotics such as Co-amoxiclav (Amoxicillin / Clavulanic acid), Tetracycline, and Imipenem [18-19].
+Previous studies have shown an increase in P. aeruginosa resistance to routine antibiotics [10,15-17], especially Penicillin [15].
+Ten -year cross sectional studies have also shown an increase in resistance to antibiotics such as Co-amoxiclav (Amoxicillin / Clavulanic acid), Tetracycline, and Imipenem [18-19].

-Since patients with leukemia and lymphoma are prone to opportunistic infections such as P.aeruginosa, and given that this bacterium can be isolated from the saliva, this study aimed to evaluate the antibiotic resistance of P. aeruginosa in the saliva of candidates of hematopoietic stem cell transplantation (HSCT) in Shiraz, Iran.
+Since patients with leukemia and lymphoma are prone to opportunistic infections such as P.

+aeruginosa, and this bacterium can be isolated from the saliva, this study aimed to evaluate the antibiotic resistance of P. aeruginosa in the saliva of candidates of hematopoietic stem cell transplantation (HSCT) in Shiraz, Iran.
 It is important to prescribe appropriate antibiotics to prevent antibiotic resistance in these patients.